School choice with independent versus consolidated districts: Empirical results

-The fact that the competition effects are so small in magnitude is probably related to the fact that the Hungarian school market is characterized by much excess capacity, as was already discussed.
-Thus, an integrated market leads to significant welfare gains due to increased choice, but increases the competitive pressure by only a small amount.

-In order to further explain the gains from market consolidation, we regress the student-level gains, and the competition and choice effects that were computed above, on student- and district-level observables.
-Table \ref{tab:explaining_gains} shows the results of this linear regression analysis.
+In a second exercise, we regress the student-level gains on student- and district-level observables.
+Table \ref{tab:explaining_gains1} shows the results of this linear regression analysis.
 The coefficients describe a ``consolidation premium'' that can be ascribed to various observable student characteristics.
-The results for the type-I and type-II decomposition are similar, and so we discuss only results related to the type-I choice and competition effects.

 The first column of this table shows that students with a higher socio-economic status (SES) benefit \emph{relatively} more from district consolidation.
 The italicised adverb is important because students benefit on average, but some students benefit more than others.
 However, we cannot reject the null hypothesis of there being no effect at all.
-The second and third columns reveal that this is because students with a higher SES benefit more from increased choice, but benefit less from the more favourable competitive conditions in the consolidated market.\footnote{Recall that the type-I competition effects are positive on average.} Again, these effects are insignificant although the effects in the fourth and fifth column that are related to the type-II effects would indeed be significantly different from zero.

 A similar, but exacerbated pattern can be observed for students with higher academic ability.
-High-ability students benefit more from district consolidation than average students, and they benefit comparatively more from an enhanced choice set, and less from more relaxed competitive conditions in the aggregate.
-These effects are statistically significant.
+High-ability students benefit more from district consolidation than average students.
+This effect is statistically significant.

 Students in larger districts or those districts with a lot of excess capacity, benefit significantly less than other students.
-This is consistent with the predictions of corollary \ref{thm:corollary1} and with the district-level findings reported in table \ref{tab:fullROL:integration_gains_tests}.
-Contrary to what we find in the district-level analysis in that table, the negative effect of district size on the consolidation gains is now estimated to be significantly different from zero in the student-level analysis.
+This is consistent with the predictions of Corollaries \ref{thm:corollary2} and \ref{thm:corollary3} and with the district-level findings reported in Table \ref{tab:fullROL:integration_gains_tests}.
+Consistent to what we find in the district-level analysis, the negative effect of district size on the consolidation gains is also estimated to be significantly different from zero in the student-level analysis.